-Primary complex, a form of Tuberculosis, is a disease that is common among children.
+This is my daughter’s chest x-ray.
+Unfortunately she has contracted a disease called primary complex.
+Primary complex is a form of Tuberculosis, which commonly happens to young children.
 It is caused by infection from the bacteria Mycobacterium tuberculosis .
 Virtually all transmission of Mycobacterium tuberculosis is from person to person, usually by mucous droplets that become airborne when the ill individual coughs, sneezes, laughs, sings, or even breathes .

-Our baby Yesha has been in medication for almost two months now.
+Our one-year-old daughter has been in medication for almost two months now.
 Prior to that, we were really worried about her poor weight gain and low appetite.
-What’s frustrating was we’re totally clueless on what’s causing it back then.
-Below were the symptoms that she was experiencing:
+It was also frustrating that we were totally clueless on what was causing it back then.
+In our experience, below are the symptoms she was experiencing.

 Symptoms of Primary Complex

-- Poor weight gain, (ie weight was playing around 17.5 lbs for 3 consecutive months.)
+- Poor weight gain, (her weight was playing around 17.5 lbs for 3 consecutive months.)

 - Low food appetite

 - Enlargement/bulky lymph node on the neck area